ricsanfre/pi-cluster/docs/_docs/san-installation.md

 last_modified_at: "03-02-2024"
 ---

+{{site.data.alerts.warning}}

+**DEPRECATED**: Centralized SAN configuration has been removed from the standard deployment to simplify cluster setup.
+All deployments now use **Dedicated Disks** architecture where each node has its own local storage mounted at `/storage`, with Longhorn providing persistent volumes for Kubernetes applications.

+For historical reference or if you need to restore centralized SAN support, refer to the git history.
+The iSCSI Target/Initiator configuration described below is kept for reference only.

+{{site.data.alerts.end}}

 The idea is to configure one of the Raspberry PIs as a SAN for the lab cluster, connecting some SSD Disk to it (through USB 3.0 ports) and providing LUNs to all the cluster nodes through iSCSI.

 A storage on a SAN network is called iSCSI Target, a Client which connects to iSCSI Target is called iSCSI Initiator.